vicenteerick/cat-breeds-app/README.md

 **Important:** Use `.env_template` as a guide.

-After creating the `.env` file, set up the environment and install all the aforementioned tools by running:
+After creating the `.env` file, set up the environment and install the tools mentioned before by running:

 ```shell
 make setup
 ```

+*Note:* Mint usually takes a long time to manage the packages during the first execution.

 ### Secret Management